 The Tigers do not merely revel in their P'o nature.
 They learn to train it.
 They harness its power.
 They see themselves in the role that the Yama Kings have given up: punishing the wicked.
 If you can maintain your dignity and composure around them, you will see them as a Dharma focused entirely on the purgation of the wicked.
 They are a scythe to cull the unworthy in our quest for purity and righteousness.
 They are the embodiment of our sixth tenet and the Fourth Lotus.
 Focus on your composure and learn to master it around the Devil-Tigers, and understand their fundamental purpose in the scheme of things, as that purpose is a lesson to us.
-They are useful in our quest to turn back the Great Wheel.
+They the Kuei-jin.
+They sit in the basements of their moldering libraries, staring at their dusty tomes, contemplating their navels and their dead relatives while corruption runs rampant in the land.
+They spend all their time talking to spirits.
+They do not realize that soon, without action, they too might become spirits-or worse.
+They do not understand that their cool demeanor will not save them if the Great Wheel turns and they find themselves at the unpleasant end of the stick after the Yama Kings take control.